-Sometimes doing the research into buying a TV can feel more like math homework than preparing for a major purchase.
-You’re immediately bombarded with terms like 4K, 1080p, 720p — what are those letters and numbers supposed to mean?
-Don’t worry, it turns out that this is a lot easier to figure out than it may seem at first.
+Sometimes researching a new TV can feel more like math homework than preparing for a major purchase.
+You’re immediately bombarded with terms like 4K Ultra HD, 1080p, and 720p — what are those letters and numbers supposed to mean?
+Don’t worry; it turns out that this is a lot easier to figure out than it may seem at first.

 Pixels are the building block for every display you’ve ever seen.
 They’re tiny little dots that, together, make up the picture you see on a screen.
 You can only see these pixels if you’re fairly close to the screen, of course; from a distance, thousands of them blend together to make the image on your screen.